 Professionals who have been hired by the Association provide the maintenance and upkeep of lawns, trees, and shrubs.
 Townhouse residents are permitted to add seasonal plantings to the foundation areas of their units without prior approval.
 The foundation area is defined as the area extending from the foundation for a distance of three feet.
 Unapproved tree and shrub planting is prohibited.
 All plantings other than simple seasonal flowers must be approved by the Association prior to planting.
 Fruit or vegetable plants are not permitted.
 Lawn ornaments, lawn decorations, bird feeders and bug zappers are not permitted.
 Residents must remove seasonal plants at the end of the season.
 The lawn service has asked owners not to park their vehicles over the curb as it is difficult to trim the grass with the lawn mower.

-Your maintenance fee can not be paid on this site.
+Your maintenance fee cannot be paid on this site.
 Click here to download the form for direct debit.
-Parking/Speed Limit

 The pond is New Jersey protected wetlands, therefore, fishing, boating, swimming and skating are not permitted.
 In addition, remote controlled watercraft is not permitted.
 Residents must also refrain from feeding the geese.
 The geese are protected as well by the State of New Jersey.
 Please do not harm the geese in any way.
-The Association can not drain the pond water, cover the pond or remove the geese.
-The geese eggs have been oiled to prevent future geese from being born on the property.
+The Association cannot drain the pond water, cover the pond or remove the geese.
 The Association has no control over the geese flying to the pond from other areas of the State as well as the noise.
 Please do not call the emergency line to report noise control.

 Recycling is provided through Somerset County, and pick-up is every other Wednesday, except holiday weeks.
 The blue buckets must be put out (curbside) by 7:00 p.m. on the evening before a scheduled pick-up.
 Containers must be taken in after pick-up.
 All recycling bins/cans must be labeled to avoid a fine.
 Newspapers must be tied in twine and placed on top of the blue recycling container.
 Cardboard must be stacked and tied with twine.
 Hazardous materials such as paint, oil, batteries, etc. must be dealt with by calling Somerset County Recycling at (908) 469-3363.
 Anyone dumping glass into the condo dumpsters will be issued a fine.